zdsjjtTLG/GoTrackItDoc/docs/HowToUse.rst

     :header: "field name", "field type", "description"
     :widths: 10, 10, 30

-    "link_id","int","Unique code of the link, must be a positive integer greater than 0" "from_node","int","The node code of the starting point of the road section topology, which must be a positive integer greater than 0"
+    "link_id","int","unique code of the link, must be a positive integer greater than 0" "from_node","int","the node code of the starting point of the road section topology, which must be a positive integer greater than 0"
-    "to_node","int","The node code of the end point of the road section topology, which must be a positive integer greater than 0"
+    "to_node","int","the node code of the end point of the road section topology, which must be a positive integer greater than 0"
     "dir","int","link direction, the value is 0 or 1, 0 represents two-way traffic, 1 represents the traffic direction is the forward direction of the road section topology"
-    "length","float","Length of road section, in meters"
+    "length","float","length of road section, in meters"
     "geometry","geometry","link geometry"
     "other non-required fields","...","..."